MrAllenA/vendor-project/README.md

 ## Endpoints

-### 1. Create Vendor (POST /vendors/) - no authentication required , POST request to this will create vendor
+### 1-Create Vendor (POST /vendors/) - no authentication required , POST request to this will create vendor

 Create a new vendor.